 Of course we couldn’t stop there, we had to add a little flavor to make these marshmallows really pop.
 So we did what we do best and added in a little bit of booze while mixing to make these into special adult marshmallows.
 With Christmas fast approaching, we wanted to make some flavored boozy marshmallows that would be festive for the season so we chose to use a little peppermint vodka and some Kahlua Mocha to flavor our marshmallows.

 Sweet and airy, the inclusion of the peppermint and mocha gives the Peppermint Mocha Boozy Marshmallow a deeper dimension, the chocolate tones of the mocha bringing a dark sweetness.
 The peppermint perfumes the marshmallows and brings a cool peppermint finish with each bite that pulls the sweetness of the mocha and marshmallow.
 These marshmallows are fantastic in hot chocolate, or just for nibbling on, and will be the perfect festive treat on your next holiday party tray!
+We also make some Candy Cane Skillet S’mores with them, perfect for the holiday season!
 Cheers!

 - Adapted from a Food52 recipe

 - 1/2 cup water

 - 3 envelopes plain gelatin (1/4 oz per envelope)

 - 1/2 cup powdered sugar

 - 1/4 cup + 2 Tbsp corn syrup